Horacio «el Negro» x Yissy García: «La batería es un juego de niños»

 With this work we give the starting pistol to MxM, a conversation between two musicians united by the same instrument.
 MxM, (of Musician by Musician) is a section that we dreamed from the beginning of the magazine, because we are very interested in hearing firsthand those dialogues that are generated between two creators who handle the same language.
 For our fortune we started with an interview that the drummer Yissy García made to that percussion teacher that is Horacio "El Negro" Hernández, at the house of the Festival of New Latin American Cinema.

 Why the name "El Negro", Horacio?

 Yissy, that's incredible.
 My mom, who thanks to all the gods lasted me ninety years, never called me by my name, not once in my life.
 I do not remember hearing from my mother Horacio or Horacito, ever.
-Neither my grandmother, nor my aunts, nor my friends, always: "Negro, Negro, Negro" ...
+Neither my grandmother, nor my aunts, nor my friends, always: "Black, Black, Black" ...

 And here is El Negro.
-Tell me why did you decide on the battery?
+Tell me why What did you decide for the battery?